SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ImportRunHistory.md

 hero_height: is-small
 ---

 _Note: This procedure runs incrementally and pushes runs that exist in the /daq/run_records/ directory but are not yet transferred into the Online MongoDB.
-It is safe to run it multiple times._
+The current (last) run is excluded from synchronization._

 * Check out the latest sbndaq project code into your [MRB](https://sbnsoftware.github.io/sbn_online_wiki/Installation) area, run a build, followed by the ```mrb -i; mrbslp``` command that installs configuration migration tools into the ```$SBNDAQ_DIR/configDB_tools``` directory.

-* Review [$HOME/.artdaq_database_tools.env](https://github.com/SBNSoftware/sbndaq/blob/feature/dbtools/configDB_tools/config/artdaq_database_tools.env.example) or create a new one if required. _Ask Wes or Gennadiy to send you a working copy of .artdaq_database_tools.env._
+* Review [$HOME/.artdaq_database_tools.env](https://github.com/SBNSoftware/sbndaq/blob/feature/dbtools/configDB_tools/config/artdaq_database_tools.env.example) or create a new one if required. _Ask Wes or Gennadiy to send you a working copy of ```.artdaq_database_tools.env```._

 * Setup the sbndaq product from the ```$MRB_TOP/localProducts_*``` directory and confirm that the ```import_run_history.sh``` script will execute from ```$MRB_TOP/localProducts_*```  by running the ```which import_run_history.sh``` command.